 - Medical Terminology (3 semester hours).

-Student selection for the program will be based on a rating score that includes a knowledge of a variety of radiologic procedures, interview, RGT program prerequisite letter grades, and ACT composite, including sub-scores.
-For more information view our Interview Evaluation form.
+- Individuals who have completed the interview process will be considered for program admission based on a rating score that includes: knowledge of a variety of radiologic procedures; interview rating scores; RGT Program prerequisite letter grades; and ACT composite and sub-scores.

 - Transfer applicant must meet all requirements listed in the criteria for selection to the Radiologic Technology program.